ivmfnal/metacat/docs/ui.rst

     $ metacat dataset create scope:name Carefully selected files
     $ metacat dataset create scope:name "Carefully selected files"

-``-f`` option can be used to create a dataset with files matching the MQL query.
-The query can be given inline or read from a file.

-``-r`` is used to create a dataset with specified metadata requirements.
-They are specified as a JSON dictionary (to be documented...)

 Adding files to dataset
 .......................